ticki/eudex/README.md

-# eudex
-A blazingly fast phonetic reduction/hashing algorithm.
+# Eudex: A blazingly fast phonetic reduction/hashing algorithm.

+Eudex is a Soundex-esque phonetic reduction/hashing algorithm, providing locality sensitive "hashes" of words, based on the spelling and pronunciation.

 This is about two orders of magnitude faster than Soundex, and several orders of magnitude faster than Levenshtein distance, making it feasible to run on large sets of strings in very short time.

+It is tested on the English, Catalan, German, Spanish, and Italian dictionaries, and has relatively good quality.

+It is **not** a replacement for Levenshtein distance, it is a replacement for Levenshtein distance in certain use cases, e.g. searching for spellcheck suggestions.

 ## Example